Wadebridge: Cornish wrestling

+Wadebridge hosted the Interceltic games in 1965, 1967, 2006, 2008 and 2010.

+Football

 Wadebridge is home to sporting clubs including Wadebridge Town Football Club who play at Bodieve park, Wadebridge Camels, who play at the Molesworth Field in Egloshayle, and Wadebridge Cricket Club, whose main ground has been in Egloshayle Park since the 1950s.
 The town has a leisure centre with a programme of sports and pursuits including Cornish wrestling.

+Other

 The Camel estuary offers a range of water sports, including sailing, water skiing, windsurfing, surfing and kite surfing.
 Golf courses close by include Trevose and Saint Enodoc and St Kew.

 Notable people

 The gentleman scientist and surgeon Sir Goldsworthy Gurney, who invented the Bude-Light, lived in Wadebridge from 1814 to 1820.
 A street (Goldsworthy Way) has been named after him.
 Francis Hurdon (1834–1914), a prominent figure in Canadian politics, was educated in the town.

 In media, Michael White, journalist, associate editor and former political editor of The Guardian was born here in 1945.
 Andrew Ridgeley, member of the pop music duo, Wham! and his partner Keren Woodward, from the group Bananarama, lived in a converted farmhouse near the town.

 Sergeant Steven Roberts, the first soldier to die in the 2003 invasion of Iraq, was born in Wadebridge.

 In sport, Olly Barkley, the England rugby union international player, was raised in the town, as was Michaela Breeze, the Commonwealth weightlifting champion.
 Both were educated at Wadebridge School, as was Annabel Vernon, the 2007 World Rowing Champion Women's Quad Sculls.